mjj29/apama-jemalloc-plugin/README.md

 - `tot` - (System) Aspace total.
 - `efficiency` - (System) Percentage of current which is in-use.

+## Getting memory status in the Log Analyzer

+If you are using the [Log Analyzer](https://github.com/ApamaCommunity/apama-log-analyzer) then you can provide the `status-analyzer.json` configuration file here.
+This will include graphs of the JEMalloc and system memory stats from the memory status lines.

 ## API documentation

 API documentation can be found here: [API documentation](https://mjj29.github.io/apama-jemalloc-plugin/)